S4A-K/go-plugins/README.md

 ## Compatibility and Support

-go-plugins is designed for Go 1.25+ environments and follows Long-Term Support guidelines to ensure consistent performance across production deployments.
+go-plugins supports Go 1.23+ but **Go 1.25+ is recommended** for production environments due to enhanced security in dependency chains.
+The library follows Long-Term Support guidelines to ensure consistent performance across production deployments.

 ## Quick Start